How To Stop Windows 10 From Installing Upgrades?

 Wally’s Answer: Windows updates deliver fixes, updates, and security patches right to your desktop wherever you are.
-It also updates device drivers to their latest version so that you get the best performance form your hardware.
+It also updates device drivers to their latest version so that you get the best performance from your hardware.

 Windows 10 has a feature to help users who’re using a metered connection.
-Using this option enables you to run Windows update when it is most convenient to you.
+Using this option enables you to run Windows update when it is most convenient for you.
 Here, we will look at how you can enable this feature.

 Please click this link if you want to only skip specific updates or only driver updates.

 Windows 10 keeps installing updates automatically over a cellular (or some other) internet connection.
-This connection has a limited internet bandwidth.
+This connection has limited internet bandwidth.